veliswaan/wanderly-travel-agent/TUTORIAL.md

 ### Enable Amazon Bedrock Model Access

 Before you can use AI models, you need to enable access.
-Most Bedrock models grant access instantly with a single click — no forms, no waiting.
-We're using **Amazon Nova Pro** for this workshop because it's first-party AWS (owned by AWS), supports tool use well, and is granted instantly.
+We're using **Amazon Nova Pro** for this workshop because it's first-party AWS (owned by AWS), supports tool use well, and access is granted instantly.

-> **Note:** Anthropic's Claude models on Bedrock require submitting a use-case form on first use.
-We're skipping that path so the workshop runs smoothly.
-The code we write is model-agnostic — you can swap to Claude later once you have access.

-1. In the AWS Console, search for **"Amazon Bedrock"** and click on it
+1. In the AWS Console, search for **"Amazon Bedrock"** then click on it
 2. Make sure your region is set to **us-east-1** (top-right of the console)
 3. In the left sidebar, expand **"Test"** and click **"Chat / Text playground"** (or just **"Playground"**)
 4. Click **"Select model"**
 5. Choose **Amazon** as the provider, then select **Nova Pro**
-6. Access is granted immediately — no form to fill out
+6. Access is granted immediately.

 **Tip:** Try a quick test prompt in the playground (e.g., "Hello!") to confirm the model is working before moving on.

 ### Create an IAM User for development

-For security, avoid using your root account for development:
+Another best practice as soon as you create your AWS account is to avoid using your root account for development, for security reasons.
+Here's how to create an IAM user so that you use this instead:

 1. Search for **"IAM"** in the AWS Console
 2. Click **"Users"** in the left sidebar